Sensor Placement for Optimal Kalman Filtering: Fundamental Limits, Submodularity, and Algorithms: Algorithms for Optimal Sensor Placement

 \section{Algorithms for Optimal Sensor Placement}

-In this section, we present our contributions with respect to Objective \ref{obj:alg}: \ref{pr:min_set} and \ref{pr:min} are combinatorial, and in Section \ref{sec:sub} we proved that they involve the minimization of the supermodular set function $\log\det$ error.
-In particular, because the minimization of a general supermodular function is NP-hard (\cite{Feige:1998:TLN:285055.285059}), in this section we provide efficient approximation algorithms for the general solution of \ref{pr:min_set}, and \ref{pr:min}, along with their worst-case performance guarantees.
+In this section, we present our contributions with respect to Objective \ref{obj:alg}. \ref{pr:min_set} and \ref{pr:min} are combinatorial, and in particular, we proved in Section \ref{sec:sub} that they involve the minimization of a supermodular set function, that is, the $\log\det$ error.
+Therefore, because the minimization of a general supermodular function is NP-hard \cite{Feige:1998:TLN:285055.285059}, in the following paragraphs we provide efficient approximation algorithms for the general solution of \ref{pr:min_set} and \ref{pr:min}, along with their worst-case performance guarantees.

 Specifically, we first provide an efficient algorithm for \ref{pr:min_set} that returns a sensor set that satisfies the estimation bound of \ref{pr:min_set} and has cardinality up to a multiplicative factor from the minimum cardinality sensor sets that meet the same estimation bound.
-More importantly, this multiplicative factor depends only logarithmically on the problem's \ref{pr:min_set} parameters.
-Next, we provide an efficient algorithm for \ref{pr:min} that returns a sensor set of cardinality $l\geq r$ ($l$ is chosen by the designer) and achieves a near optimal value for increasing $l$.
+Moreover, this multiplicative factor depends only logarithmically on the problem's \ref{pr:min_set} parameters.
+Next, we provide an efficient algorithm for \ref{pr:min} that returns a sensor set of cardinality $l\geq r$ ---$l$ is chosen by the designer--- and achieves a near optimal value for increasing $l$.